b-lukaszuk/RJ_BS_eng/contents/prediction.md

 other problem is that such a data frame would occupy a lot of disk space and would be slow to search through.
 A better solution is regression (most likely multiple linear regression that we will cover in @sec:pred_multiple_lin_reg).
-In that case you collect a smaller sample of let's say 15'000 healthy individuals.
+In that case you collect a smaller sample of let's say 10'000 healthy individuals.
 You train your regression model.
-And store it together with the `getPrecictedY` function (where `Y` could the discussed vital capacity).
+And store it together with the `getPrecictedY` function (where `Y` could be the discussed vital capacity).
 Now, you can easily and quickly calculate the reference value for a patient even if the exact set of features (values of predictor variables) was not in your training data set (still, you can be fairly sure that the values of the features